-Where are your photos and documents?
-With Nextcloud you pick a server of your choice, at home, in a data center or at a provider.
-And that is where your files will be.
-Nextcloud runs on that server, protecting your data and giving you access from your desktop or mobile devices.
-Through Nextcloud you also access, sync and share your existing data on that FTP drive at school, a Dropbox or a NAS you have at home.
-Nextcloud is free, open source and you can get involved in making it better!
+Who owns your photos and documents?
+Right, it should be you.
+With self-hosted cloud storage, your data is where you want it to be: at home or in the cloud you trust.
+Nextcloud runs on that server, giving you easy access to your files from desktop and mobile devices, as well as boundless syncing and sharing across locations: FTP drive at school, a Dropbox, or a NAS you have at home.
+Nextcloud is free and open source, and you can get involved in making it better!

 Right now, nearly ALL data there is about you is stored at half a dozen companies, with names changing per country (Facebook, wechat, Vk, Google, Weibo, Tencent, Microsoft).
 They know where you live, what you search for, who you talk to, what you buy, what you eat and –probably– what you think.

 Your data represents who you are and can easily be abused.
 And power gets abused.
 Always.
 Maybe by a local politician who doesn’t like that you discovered his fraud.
 A local police woman who likes your boyfriend.
 A well connected businessman who likes to buy your store for cheap.
 A crime syndicate annoyed you try to help drug addicts kick off.

 Even if your data isn’t abused –they promise not to, right?– isn’t it nobody’s business what you do?